 Ed Roberts activist Google Doodle honors leader of the disability rights movement

-Roberts co-founded the World Institute on Disability, a nonprofit organization focused on disability policy, research and consulting.
+As an early leader of disability rights, Roberts co-founded World Institute on Disability, the nonprofit organization focused on disability policy, research and consulting.

 Today’s Google Doodle pays tribute to Ed Roberts, an early leader of the disability rights movement and co-founder of the World Institute on Disability.